alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/README.md

 ### Receiver & Controller (ESP-NOW) Firmware

+ESP-NOW is used to communicate data between Controller and Receiver.

 #### RC Controller

 RC Controller uses the two ADC on ESP32-C3 to sample voltage levels on joystick x- and y- axis potentionometers.
 Then, these values are stored in a struct.